 - Once the test is successful click on submit Sitemap button

-Note: Check you sitemap extension by visiting General tab of Yoast SEO and click on test.
+Note: Check your sitemap extension by a visiting General tab of Yoast SEO and click on a test.

 - Google will quickly come to know about new updates on your website

-- Google comes to know how often each page is updated with last modified option checked while creating it.
+- Google comes to know how often each page is updated with last changed option checked while creating it.